Transaction Processing

 Key and Certificate Exchange

-Hint: You can use OpenSSL to create a self-signed certificate.
-Share the public key via one of the following:
+Share the signed certificate public key via one of the options: